zigasancin/wordpress-optimization-toolbox/plugins/wp-super-cache/readme.txt

 * Translation of the plugin into different languages is on the [translation page](https://translate.wordpress.org/projects/wp-plugins/wp-super-cache).

 ### Documentation ###
-If you need more information than the following, you can have a look at the [Developer documentation](https://odd.blog/wp-super-cache-developers/).
+If you need more information than the following, you can have a look at [the wiki](https://github.com/Automattic/wp-super-cache/wiki) or the [Developer documentation](https://odd.blog/wp-super-cache-developers/).

 #### Preloading ####
 You can generate cached files for the posts, categories and tags of your site by preloading.
 Preloading will visit each page of your site generating a cached page as it goes along, just like any other visitor to the site.
 Due to the sequential nature of this function, it can take some time to preload a complete site if there are many posts.